husonlab/catrenet/Notes.md

-## Preparation for building desktop installers using install4j
+## Building

-Before using install4j to build installers for Linux, MacOS and Windows, run the following command to build a jar and to copy all non-JavaFX jars into the directory target/dependency:
+The following command builds the jar and copies all non-JavaFX jars into the directory target/dependency:

     mvn clean package